-During the winter months from November to March end, Pangong Tso is a lake that is completely frozen, despite being saline water.
-The salt water lake does not support vegetation or aquatic life except for some small shrimps.
+During the winter months from November to March-end, Pangong Tso is a lake that is completely frozen, despite being saline water.
+The saltwater lake does not support vegetation or aquatic life except for some small shrimps.
 However, there are lots of water birds.
-The lake acts as an important breeding ground for a large variety of migratory birds like Brahmani ducks, which are a rare-breed of black necked cranes and seagulls.
-One can spot Ladakhi mamots, the rodent-like creatures which can grow up to the size of a small dog.
+The lake acts as an important breeding ground for a large variety of migratory birds like Brahmani Ducks, which are a rare breed of black-necked cranes and seagulls.
+One can spot Ladakhi marmots, the rodent-like creatures which can grow up to the size of a small dog.

 Pangong Tso lies on the Sino-Indian Line of Actual Control and hence requires an Inner Line Permit.
 Most of the lake is in the Chinese-controlled territory.
 Owing to Pangong’s proximity to the border, tourists are only allowed to visit the lake up to the Spangmik village.